Page loading ... Please wait.

 Printer Friendly Page

-Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Butter (or use a non stick cooking spray) a 9 x 9 inch (23 x 23 cm) pan.
-Set aside.
+Raspberry Oatmeal Squares: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Butter, or spray with a non stick vegetable spray, a 9 inch (23 cm) square baking pan.

-Spread the raspberry jam (preserves) over the oatmeal base.
-To the remaining dough add the remaining 1/4 cup (25 grams) of rolled oats.
+Next, evenly spread the raspberry jam over the oatmeal base.
+To the remaining batter add the remaining 1/4 cup (25 grams) of rolled oats.
 Crumble this mixture evenly over the top of the raspberry jam.
 Bake for about 25 - 30 minutes or until nicely browned.
 Place on a wire rack to cool and then cut into squares.
+The texture of the squares will be crisp when freshly made.
+If you cover and store them overnight, the texture softens and they become soft and chewy.
+They can be stored in the refrigerator, or at room temperature, for several days.
+Or they can be frozen.

 Oatmeal Base: